JiwonJJeong/playlist-suggester/README.md

 ## ✨ Future Improvements

-* Feat: Upload your music audios/videos and we'll analyze to provide improvements + generate variations of music/song/audio
+* Analyze uploaded video/audio to provide improvements + generate variations of music
 * Spotify API integration
 * Save playlists to user profile (backend)
 * Export playlists as PDF or text
-* Share via link or QR
+* Share playlists and images via link or QR
-* Input your written verse, and receive a quick 4-5 second short audio on how your music song could start (by using HuggingFace Audio Models)
+* Generate quick 4-5 second audio on potential starts from lyrics (by using HuggingFace Audio Models)

 ## Attributions